tidyverse/tidyups/002-tidyr-stringr.md

     not columns: `separate_rows()`.
 What other tidyr functions should create rows?

--   `tidyr::separate()` can split up a string by position or by pattern.
+-   `separate()` can split up a string by position or by pattern.
 This now seems too clever, and makes it hard to notice that there are two different tools here.

-## Solutions
+## Solution

-Finding a solution to this problem first requires a careful analysis of the cases.
+Finding a solution to this problem first requires a careful analysis of the possible inputs.
 I think we can break splitting down into two largely independent components:

 -   How do you specify the pieces?
+There are three common cases:

-    -   By length/position, e.g. `c(1, 5, 10)`.
+    -   By width or position e.g. `c(1, 3, 2)`/`c(1, 4, 6)`.
+This
+        typically comes from fixed width formats.
     -   By a regular expression pattern, e.g. `","`, `"\s+"`.
+This often comes from `str_flatten(x, "|")` or similar.
-    -   With regular expression “groups” formed by `()`,`"a(b)c".`
+    -   With regular expression “groups” formed by `()`,`"a(b)c"`.
+This handles the remaining cases.

--   How do the piece vary from element to element?
+-   How do the pieces vary from element to element?

     -   Does each string have the same number of components which we might name and put in columns?